Cape Breton University: Academics

-Enrollment

-Cape Breton University serves more than 4,000 full-time and part-time students from local, regional and national locations.
-CBU is also the academic home of over 2,000 international students representing more than 50 countries.
+Enrolment

+Cape Breton University currently has about 7,000 full-time and part-time students, of which roughly three quarters are international.
+Since 2017, a focus on international enrolment at CBU has more than doubled enrolment, with the number of students increasing by over 1,000 per year in 2018, 2019, and 2022.
+Public criticism of CBU's foreign enrolment policies came after the death of a CBU student in a house fire.
+In 2023, total enrolment at CBU increased by 53.6% compared to the previous year.

 Rankings

-Cape Breton University has ranked 19th in the MacLean's primarily undergraduate university rankings for 2022, and 46th in their 2022 reputational survey.
-The university ranked 6th overall in their 2021 student satisfaction survey.
+Cape Breton University has ranked 20th in the MacLean's primarily undergraduate university rankings for 2024, and 47th in their 2024 reputational survey.
+The university ranked 17th out of 20 in the 2024 in the Reputational Survey for primarily undergraduate universities.

 Membership and Accreditation

 Cape Breton University is a regular institutional member of the Association of Atlantic Universities (AAU), Universities Canada (UC), Colleges and Institutes Canada (CICan), and the Canadian Bureau for International Education (CBIE).

 Both elementary and secondary streams of the Bachelor of Education are recognized by the Nova Scotia Office of Teacher Certification.
 All four tracks of the Nursing program are accredited by the Canadian Association of Schools of Nursing (CASN).
 Two Engineering programs are accredited by the Canadian Council of Technicians and Technologists (CCTT).
 The Bachelor of Health Sciences, Public Health (BHSc) is accredited by the Board of Certification of the Canadian Institute of Public Health Inspectors.

+Cape Breton University is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.